jentaruno/chat-journal/README.md

 - You can generate the first required action related to adding Xs to a Y by using the Add button to add a chat
 - You can generate the second required action related to adding Xs to a Y by deleting a chat using the Delete button
+- You can generate a third required action related to adding Xs to a Y by opening a chat.
+Select a chat and click Open Chat to see its contents and add new texts
 - You can locate my visual component by loading the app (it has a splash screen)
 - You can save the state of my application by clicking the Save button
 - You can reload the state of my application by clicking the Load button